Igor-ID/g.tec-BR41N.IO-Hackathon-Unresponsive-Wakefullness-Syndrom/README.md

 ![image](https://user-images.githubusercontent.com/69838126/168753253-87bbdf1c-0887-4444-b699-cf4740d6dd2e.png)

 Fig. 4.
-Effectiveness of classifiers in distinguishing between conscious and unconscious (UWS) states.
+Effectiveness of classifiers in distinguishing between conscious and unconscious states in patients with UWS.

 ## 7. Conclusion

-By combining the vibrotactile P300-based Brain-Computer Interface (BCI), basic signal processing, and Riemann's ERP classifier, we can assess with 100% accuracy whether a patient is in the Unresponsive Wakefulness State or Conscious State.
+By combining the vibrotactile P300-based Brain-Computer Interface, EEG signal processing and classification through Riemannian geometry, we can assess with 100% accuracy whether a patient with UWS is unconscious or conscious.